sugaroverflow/oopPokemonJourney/presentation.md

 we are going to make the assumption that there exists a "PokeDataInterface" which defines an interface for generating data from the pokedatabase for pokemons.

-Lets say we want to scope out some data on our opponents.

 Our service then implements this interface and provides the functionality.

 (T) How do we call our service?